Hitacium/Hitacium/README.md

 Software I use for those hobbies :

--Ableton
+- Ableton
--Blender
+- Blender
--Affinity Photo
+- Affinity Photo
--Davinci Resolve
+- Davinci Resolve
--Visual Studio
+- Visual Studio

 I used to stream and I'll probably continue soon because I have a big project in preparation for my youtube channel.